 One of the several runners/walkers currently taking on the endeavor of crossing the country recently wrote: "Paul Staso is a hero...
 In 2006, Paul crossed the nation pushing his jogger, Bob...
 Can't wait to dip in the Pacific to feel what Paul felt."
 For the past 11 years I've had coast-to-coast crossers mention me online.
-They usually find my 2006 website, which I have linked to theUSArunner.com, and they study my daily journal writings, pictures, videos, route, and more... aiming to experience what it feels like to "dip" into the ocean after running 3,000+ miles across the country.
+They usually find this blog and study my writings, photos and videos... aiming to experience what it feels like to "dip" into the ocean after running 3,000+ miles across the country.
 Some never make it to the starting line.
 Others start, but don't finish.
 And then there's the few who actually succeed and get the chance to feel the satisfaction that comes with knowing that their legs (and heart) carried them from one ocean to another.
 It truly is an indescribable feeling.
 However, there is a lot of pain, sweat and tears (literally) that must happen before the waves are felt.

 It was 11 years ago today that I logged my highest mileage day during my run across America.
 I was in South Dakota and logged a 48-mile day in 12 hours while pushing my 80-pound jogging stroller, "BOB" (which is an acronym for "Beast of Burden").
 That was a long day in 80-degree temps and it brought me to the halfway point of my run from Oregon to Delaware.
 I summed up that particular day with this writing: